codership/documentation/galeracluster/source/galeraparameters.rst

 Defines the path to the :abbr:`SSL (Secure Socket Layer)` certificate key.

-The node uses the certificate key a self-signed private key in encrypting replication traffic over  :aabr:`SSL (Secure Socket Layer)`.
+The node uses the certificate key a self-signed private key in encrypting replication traffic over  :abbr:`SSL (Secure Socket Layer)`.
 You can use either an absolute path or one relative to the working directory.
 The file must use PEM format.

 .. code-block:: ini

    wsrep_provider_options="socket.ssl_key=/path/to/server-key.pem"

-.. seelalso:: For more information on generating :abbr:`SSL (Secure Socket Layer)` certificate files for your cluster, see :doc:`sslcert`.
+.. seealso:: For more information on generating :abbr:`SSL (Secure Socket Layer)` certificate files for your cluster, see :doc:`sslcert`.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |